vk2kvp/md380-codeplug/README.md

 <b>UHF CB Channels.</b> Note that these radios are not type approved for UHF CB transmision.
 These frequencies are included in Receive-only mode.

-Before you use these codeplugs, replace the callsign and DMR ID with your own in General settings.
+<b>To use these Codeplugs:</b> Before you write these codeplugs to your radio, replace the callsign and DMR ID with your own in General settings.
 Get G6AMU's codeplug editor from http://www.miklor.com/MD380/380-CPEditor.php

 <b>Release Notes - MD390_All_AU_DMR+analog+CB_v0.4</b>